ktrnthsnr/Redux-Store/README.md

 Working with an existing application, the enhancements for this e-commerce online codebase have been to:

-1. Complete initial setup of the frontend and backend to receive the product data from the server, with Apollo caching the results.
+1. Completed initial setup of the frontend and backend to receive the product data from the server, with Apollo caching the results.

-2. Removed local state management and replaced with global state management within various components (not login\signup) such as CategoryMenu, ProductList and Home - through a Redux-like store implemented by the React Content API, through Redux-like actions and reducers.
+2. Removed local state management and replaced with global state management within various components (not login\signup) such as CategoryMenu, ProductList and Home - through a Redux-like store implemented by the React Context API, through Redux-like actions and reducers.

-3. Add offline capabilities and functionality to persist data by implementing cached server-side data using IndexedDB so a user may continue to shop if temporarily losing internet connectivity.
+3. Added offline capabilities and functionality to persist data by implementing cached server-side data using IndexedDB so a user may continue to shop if temporarily losing internet connectivity.
+Once back online, the transaction was saved to the MongoDB.

-4. Update code to handle secure online payments coordinated with a Stripe payment service.
+4. Updated code to handle secure online payments coordinated with a Stripe payment service.

-5. Update middleware and front-end GraphQL and React.
+5. Updated middleware and front-end GraphQL and React.

 ## Technology